-To set up an appointment with our team, please fill in the following request service form and email to HADSI@evms.edu to request a service:
+To set up an appointment with our team, please complete the following service request form and email to HADSI@evms.edu to request a service:

 Please be sure to request a consultation well before your deadline in order to allow sufficient time for a good quality service.

 Our services include, but are not limited to:

 Data safety monitoring